-Chanté, 39, is a high energy musician, photographer, gardener, outdoor cooking chef, and media guru who teaches an online BYU Idaho class about Social Media Marketing.
-She graduated from BYU in Communications and later earned a Masters of Public Administration at the University of Utah to qualify her for the position of Digital Media Manager at the Church of Jesus Christ of Jesus Christ of Latter-day Saints.
-She quit her decade-long career when Ephraim was born and loves her new full-time job as a mother.
+Chanté is a high energy musician, photographer, and gardener.
+She teaches an online BYU Idaho class about Social Media Marketing.
+She graduated from BYU in Communications and later earned a Masters of Public Administration at the University of Utah.
+She quit a decade-long career in the media when Ephraim was born and loves her new full-time job as a mother.

 Chanté as a Mom